Chat with us, powered by LiveChat ;

 Steps and Requirements

 Due to their common citizenship and the island's status as a U.S. territory, U.S. citizens have a relatively straightforward path to establish permanent residency in Puerto Rico.
 However, steps and documentation are required, especially for those seeking to benefit from Puerto Rico's tax incentives.
+Steps for how to become a resident of Puerto Rico for U.S. citizens include;

 1. Proof of Residence: Establishing a physical presence in Puerto Rico is fundamental.
 This can be achieved by renting or purchasing property.
 Documentation such as a lease agreement or property deed will serve as proof.